AJThePro99/AJThePro99/README.md

 ### 🔥 **Why I Code**

-> *"To me, programming is magic made practical - it's how I turn wild ideas into real tools that
+> *"To me, programming is my magic wand.
+It's plain wizardry - it's how I turn thoughts in my head into real
-> people can actually use.
+>  tools that people can actually use.
 Every project is a puzzle where clean code meets clever problem-solving."*

 Currently pursuing my B.Tech in **Computer Science & Engineering** at VelTech University (2023-2027).
 I specialize in building systems that are as enjoyable to maintain as they are to use.